pschool-in/curriculum/content/science/food-1.md

 ```

-## Anser the follwing with reference to given examples (by drag drop)
+## Answer the follwing with reference to given examples (by drag drop)

 ```
 Healthy : Sprouted pulses :: Unhealthy : *Cold drinks*